jakehemmerle/uc-zk-voting/assignments/test_plan.md

 - T1.2 Ensure that the voting process stops once a predefined block height is met
 - T1.3 After the voting process has already begun, we will know the block height that the voting should stop at.
 Once that block height is met we expect to see a change made on-chain to show that voting can no longer continue.
-- T1.4 Inputs: Nothing?
+- T1.4 Inputs: previously defined block height
-- T1.5 Output: New block?
+- T1.5 Output: results
 - T1.6 Normal
 - T1.7 Blackbox
 - T1.8 Functional